 Happy holidays everyone!
 It’s been a crazy few weeks of soap making for our friends and family, and what better Christmas gift than homemade Chocolate Peppermint Soap!

-My new soap addiction has gone into overdrive the past few months, and I absolutely love that I can mix and match ingredients from my own kitchen to create healthy skin care products.
+After reading the Natural Soap Making eBook Collection, my new soap addiction has gone into overdrive the past few months, and I absolutely love that I can mix and match ingredients from my own kitchen to create healthy skin care products.
 I mean, we all knew that chocolate was good for us right??